Policy: Event Reservation

 Under the authority of the UW System Chapter 18.09(1) and the conditions described in the UW-Platteville Alcohol and Other Drug Policies, organizations may request to have alcohol service as part of their events by completing the alcohol request form which is available on the Event Services SharePoint site here.
 Completed request forms shall be emailed to email@example.com.
 Event Services will present the request to the Vice Chancellor for Administrative Services for consideration and will notify the requestor of the decision in a timely manner.

-Customers are asked to use the University Box Office services for ticketed events.
-In the Center for the Arts and Ullsvik Hall, customers will be required to use the University Box Office.
+Inquiries for ticketed events are directed to the University Box Office.
+In both the Center for the Arts and Ullsvik Hall, the University Box Office shall be utilized.

 UW-Platteville provides parking on university property and administers the enforcement of parking regulations through the University Police Department.
 Please let Event Reservations staff know your parking needs when requesting facility use.